VA FileMan V. 22.2 Programmer Manual Banner

 DIHELP Array

 NOTE: In other contexts, the Loader puts text under the DIMSG subscript.
-However, when executing Xecutable Help, the Loader puts the text under the DIHELP subscript instead.
+However, when executing Executable Help, the Loader puts the text under the DIHELP subscript instead.

-The following DBS call returns help for a particular field:
+The DBS call in Figure 96 returns help for a particular field:

-TYPE_OF_HELP is a set of flags that allows the client application to specify which help text (Help Prompt, Description, list of Set of Codes, Xecutable Help, etc.) to return.
+type_of_help is a set of flags that allows the client application to specify which help text (e.g., help prompt, description, list of SET OF CODES, executable help, etc.) to return.
 Alternatively, a single or double question mark returns the same information that is currently returned in scrolling mode.
-(See the documentation for the Helper call for details.)

-If MSG_ROOT is not specified as a target, the help is returned in ^TMP("DIHELP", $J) as described in the DIHELP Array topic.
+If msg_root is not specified as a target, the help is returned in ^TMP("DIHELP", $J) as described in the "How Information Is Returned" section.
 The local variable DIHELP equals the total number of nodes returned.

 If a flag is set by the client application when the CHK^DIE or VAL^DIE calls are made, help is returned when a value is found to be invalid.
-The help is returned in the standard way described above.
+The help is returned in the standard way described in the "How Information Is Returned" section.

 DIMSG Array

 A main source of the DIMSG array is output from the Loader: EN^DDIOL.
-Writes that are currently embedded in the database must be changed to calls to EN^DDIOL if the DBS is to be used.
-When running applications in scrolling mode, the Loader simply Writes the text to the screen.
+WRITEs that are currently embedded in the database must be changed to calls to EN^DDIOL if the DBS is to be used.
+When running applications in scrolling mode, the Loader simply WRITEs the text to the screen.
 However, if the node containing the EN^DDIOL call is executed from within one of the DBS calls, the DBS returns text in an array, usually subscripted by DIMSG.
-(For more detailed information about EN^DDIOL, see its description in the Classic VA FileMan API section of this manual.)

-When the user is not in scrolling mode, the Loader will most frequently place the text into the DIMSG array with the local variable DIMSG set equal to the total number of lines in the array.
+When the user is not in scrolling mode, the Loader most frequently places the text into the DIMSG array with the local variable DIMSG set equal to the total number of lines in the array.
 There are certain situations, however, where the output is put into another array.
-As mentioned in the DIHELP Array topic, when the DBS HELP^DIE call is used to get help, the output of an EN^DDIOL call embedded in Xecutable Help is placed into the DIHELP array.
+As mentioned in the DIHELP Array, when the DBS HELP^DIE call is used to get help, the output of an EN^DDIOL call embedded in executable help is placed into the DIHELP array.

 Like DIHELP, the DIMSG array is simply a list of lines of text.